- Friday, April 3

 - Travel Reimbursements — thread is discouraging early educator travel during this time.
 If you have a pending Alaska

 SEED travel request/reimbursement, please contact Alaska SEED by calling 907.265.3194

 Latest Government Updates

-the coronavirus (COVID-19) situation and is committed to providing you the latest news and information to help you ensure the health and safety
+coronavirus (COVID-19) situation and is committed to providing you the latest news and information to help you ensure the health and safety of your